walaj/svaba/README.md

 snowman run --help
 ```

-Snowman uses the [SeqLib](seqlib) API for BAM access, BWA-MEM alignments, interval trees and operations,
+Snowman uses the [SeqLib][seqlib] API for BAM access, BWA-MEM alignments, interval trees and operations,
 and several other auxillary operations.

 Description